QuentinRa/blog.quentinra.dev/info/ocaml/data/bst.md

-Average time of remove:                  0.000047 Average time for mem:                    0.002340 Average time for get_min:                0.001870 Average time for cardinal:               0.353290
+Average time of remove:                  0.000047 Average time for mem:                    0.002340 Average time for get_min:                0.001870 Average time for cardinal:               0.353290 (long)
 >>>>>>>>>> TIME FOR BST <<<<<<<<<<
 Average time of add:                     0.000002 Average time of remove:                  0.000002